hussnainwithss/notify/README.md

 # notify

-A real-time notification system built with Encore.ts and Bun.
+A notification system built with Encore.ts and Bun.
 Two microservices — `users` and `notifications` — communicate via PostgreSQL-backed APIs and an event-driven PubSub layer.
 A compiled CLI binary wraps the HTTP API for local interaction.

 ---